hknd23/idcempy/paper.md

 A full discussion of the package’s functionality is available on the [documentation website](https://idcempy.readthedocs.io/en/latest/).
-The documentation is open- source and hosted by ReadTheDocs.
-Yet we provide below a brief survey of the main functions included in IDCeMPy, which are estimated via MLE using Newton numerical optimization methods.
+The documentation is open- source and hosted by [ReadTheDocs](https://readthedocs.org/).
+Yet we provide below a brief survey of the main functions included in `IDCeMPy`, which are estimated via MLE using Newton numerical optimization methods.

 * `opmod`; `iopmod`; `iopcmod`: Fits the ordered probit model, the Zero-Inflated (ZIOP) and Middle-Inflated ordered probit (MIOP) models without correlated errors, and the ZIOPC and MIOPC models that incorporate correlated errors.